Redemption19/alx-low_level_programming/0x02-functions_nested_loops/README.md

 #0x02.
 C - Functions, nested loops
-codes about nested loops and functions
+This is a readme about 0x02-functions_nested_loops